dev-partners/favicon.sh/README.md

 32x32, 128x128, 152x152, 167x167, 180x180, 192x192, 196x196

-⚠️ ## Warnings
+## ⚠️ Warnings

-This is still a very new project, so use at your own risk.
+This is still a very new project, so use this script at your own risk.
 It is recommended not to run this script using `sudo` or as `root`.